topcoder-platform/Design-Pool/README.md

 # Payment amounts

 Each ticket in GitHub has a dollar value.
 That is the amount you will be paid when the ticket is completed, merged, and verified by the copilot.
-Note that there is still a 30 day waiting period as the payment will be treated as a regular TopCoder challenge payment.
+Note that there is still a 30 day waiting period as the payment will be treated as a regular Topcoder challenge payment.

 ### Task Size Matrix